 It’s an excellent opportunity to shop for unique gifts and sip some gluhwein while honoring the German heritage in Central Texas.

 Where to stay in Austin?
-This apartment is close to everything and has recently been decorated.
+This stylish condo is near the South Congress and has new appliances.

 4. San Antonio